 Ketamine is a derivative of phencyclidine.
-It is used medically as a veterinary and human anaesthetic.
-Certain doses of ketamine can cause dream-like states and hallucinatioins.
-In high doses, ketamine can cause delirium, amnesia, impaired motor function, high blood pressure, depression, and potentially fatal respiratory problems.
-Ketamine is metabolised in the liver and excreted through the kidney.
-The half-life of ketamine in the body is around three hours.
+It is used medically as a veterinary and humen anaesthetic.
+Certain doses of ketamine can cause dream-like states and hallucinations.
+In high does, ketamine can cause delirium, amnesia, impaired motor function, high blood pressure, depression, and potentially fatal respiratory problems.
+Ketamine is metabolized in the liver and excreted through the kidney.
+The half-live of ketamine in the body is around three hours.